-Rebound hammer tests on mortar
+Rebound hammer test on mortar

-The rebound hammer test on mortar constitutes a non-destructive investigation method capable of providing information on the quality of the masonry mortar, measuring its surface hardness and correlating this to its resistance using empirical functions.
-The method is used to estimate the resistance of the surface or pseudo-surface mortar of masonry walls, investigate the degree of homogeneity of the mechanical properties of the same, delineate zones or areas of poor quality or degraded.
-The methodology is however not intended as a substitute for the compression test on mortar specimens obtained by standard method.
-The mortar rebound hammer consists of a cylindrical body equipped with a rod that protrudes from one end of the casing and is loaded by a spring.
-The rod – with a smaller diameter than that of the concrete hammer or “N” type to be able to fit into the mortar joints of reduced height – is pressed onto the surface to be tested until it reaches the limit of its stroke.
-An internal mass hits then the ring nut rigidly fixed to the rod, which in turn is in contact with the surface under test.
-The mass, after hitting the rod, bounces to a certain height shown by an index placed on a graduated scale.
-The rebound height is proportional to the surface hardness of the mortar (the link between hardness and resistance has a purely empirical and probabilistic nature, the impact energy is lower than the concrete sclerometer, and is equal to 0.169J / 0.169N/ mm2).
+The mortar rebound hammer test consists of a cylindrical body with a rod protruding from one end of the casing and loaded by a spring.
+The rod – with a smaller diameter than that of the concrete rebound hammer or the “N” type in order to fit into the mortar joints of reduced height – is pressed against the surface to be tested until it reaches the limit of its stroke.
+An internal mass then hits the ring nut rigidly fixed to the rod, which is in contact with the surface to be tested.
+The rebound height of the mass is indicated by an index on a graduated scale and is proportional to the surface hardness of the mortar (the relationship between hardness and strength is purely empirical and probabilistic; the impact energy is lower than that of the concrete rebound hammer and is 0.169J / 0.169MPa).
+Measuring range: 1.4 – 25 MPa.

 Reference standards: RILEM MS.D.7; ASTM C 805.